Summer Courses

 Learn about the human body in preparation for medical school, nursing school, PA school, or to increase your knowledge.

-Summer courses are offered between June 5-July 14.
+Summer courses are offered between June 10 - July 17.
 The exact course dates are within each description.
+All classes start at 9:00 AM with a morning and afternoon session.

 Clinical Anatomy